scholz-lab/Pharaglow-Analysis/README.md

 ## Installation

-The environment from PharaGlow and pharaglow needs to be installed.
+The environment file available as environmentPumping needs to be installed.

 ### Notebooks
 Use the jupyter notebook Using_pganalysis to get a sense of what the package can do.